Spectrum concentration in deep residual learning: a free probability approach: Introduction

 \subsection{Related work}

-The authors in \cite{Saxe2013Exact} argue that random Gaussian initialization results in an ill-conditioned Jacobian, and propose to use orthogonal weights initialization to achieve dynamical isometry in deep \textit{linear} networks.
+The authors in \cite{Saxe2013Exact} start the consideration of the ill-conditioned Jacobian from random Gaussian initialization, and propose to use orthogonal weights initialization to achieve dynamical isometry in deep \textit{linear} networks.
 The recent works~\cite{Pennington2017Resurrecting,Pennington2018The} open the door for a direct application of random matrix theory, particularly \textit{free probability}, to evaluating the Jacobian spectrum of a deep network, in which the singular value distribution of the Jacobian of a fully-connected network is analytically given as a function of depth, random initialization and nonlinearity.
-In \cite{Hardt2016Identity} the authors prove the existence of a global optimal solution for linear ResNets, if the spectral norms of the weights are bounded by \(O(1/L)\) and therefore, small random weights that is normalized by the layer number \(L\), helps deep residual learning.
+In \cite{Hardt2016Identity} the authors prove the existence of a global optimal solution for linear ResNet, if the spectral norms of the weights are bounded by \(O(1/L)\) and therefore, small random weights that is normalized by the layer number \(L\), helps deep residual learning.
+In \cite{Yang2017Mean}, the authors investigate the forward and backward signal propagation of ResNet using mean field theory and discuss the importance of the $O(1/L)$ scaling.
+However, the mean-field analysis only predicts the expectation of the Jacobian spectrum while the higher moments and the full distribution are not considered by the authors.
+In \cite{Wojciech2017Deep}, the authors discuss the universal characters of the singular spectrum under the $O(1/L)$ scaling with free probability.
+This work is related to ours but the derivation become tractable only by pre-assuming $\sigma_w^2=O(1/L)$ and the necessity of the $O(1/L)$ scaling, and more general initialization settings, are not discussed in their work.
+Some similar results are presented in \ref{sec:Full spectrum characterization} for completeness.